tsion/middleearth/drafts/Operators.md

 I got involved in the ooc community as soon as I learned about it, and even I was long fooled by the proponents of this language, but a flaw as prodigious as this could not escape the scrutiny of a mind with too much time on its hands.
-I am now convinced that the only way to save ooc is to have every single ooc user port all his code to Perl 6.
+The flaw runs deep and I am now convinced that the only way to save ooc is to have every ooc user port his code to a more operator-complete.

 Concerns